21BCG1068/eth_beginner/README.md

 ## Description

-Introducing "OurToken," a Solidity smart contract designed for the Ethereum blockchain.
-The contract stores essential token details, such as name, abbreviation, and total supply, in public variables.
-It utilizes a mapping to efficiently manage ownership by associating Ethereum addresses with their respective token balances.
-The contract offers  functions for creating new tokens, increasing total supply, and updating recipient balances, and "burn" for destroying tokens, reducing total supply, and deducting from token holder balances.
-Notably, the "burn" function includes a balance check to ensure sufficient funds before burning.
-With these functionalities, the contract provides a comprehensive solution for secure and decentralized token management on the Ethereum blockchain.
+This Solidity smart contract named "OurTokens" represents a simple token system with basic minting and burning functionality.
+It uses the SPDX-License-Identifier tag to specify that it is licensed under the MIT license.
+Here's a short explanation of the code:

+The contract defines the token's name as "Encanto" and its abbreviation as "enc".
+Additionally, it maintains a variable called "total_sum" to keep track of the total supply of tokens in circulation.

+1. It uses a mapping named "balances" to associate token balances with addresses.
+Each address is mapped to the number of tokens it holds.

+2. The "mint" function allows the contract owner to create new tokens and assign them to a specified address.
+It increases the total supply and updates the balance of the given address.

+3. The "burn" function allows the contract owner to remove tokens from a specified address, effectively reducing the total supply and updating the balance of the address.

 ## Getting Started